 Even with a lot of advantages, there are also a couple of cons with taxi cabs.

-- The primary disadvantage of the taxi is the fact that it is a bit pricey and is more expensive as compared to other public transportation options.
+- The primary disadvantage of the taxi is the fact that it is more expensive as compared to other public transportation options.

 - The taxi driver might ask for different fare surcharges.